baratgabor/MyWarehouse/README.md

 Vertical slicing is the concept and technique of structuring your solution into more-or-less self-contained feature slices *instead of using a bunch of generalized services from layers upon layers*.

 The inspiration comes from the experience of brittleness that a highly service-oriented architecture can exhibit.
 E.g. when you try to implement a new feature or modify an existing, so you change the service it depends on, only to realize that **you broke another feature** that depended on the same service, because you didn't take into account all use cases of the given service component.
 Then you go and fix it, only to see that you broke another feature in a component far away which was relying on a second service that was relying on some validator used by a fourth service...
+Let's be honest: this is the day-to-day reality of many developers.

 And there comes the realization that *DRY – don't repeat yourself –* can be recipe for spaghetti code, unless you take something very-very seriously:

 > *What matters is not whether code in two or more places look similar in form, but whether you can guarantee that they have the same – preferably single – reason to change.* (Sorry, not an actual quote, just wanted to highlight it.)

+Vertical slicing also challenges our heavily ingrained modern-day compulsion to extract everything into reusable horizontal service components.
+Because the truth is that even if a piece of code is used in a single place, today we very often still do place that in some generalized service, partially because that's simply how we do things, and also because without vertical slices we often don't have a good place to put such code.

-This is how you end up with a design where each feature or [use case](https://martinfowler.com/bliki/UseCase.html) is more substantial than just a few calls on a bunch of generalized services, and actually might encapsulate proper business logic in a structurally segregated manner.
+Vertical slicing leads to a design where each feature, or operation, or [use case](https://martinfowler.com/bliki/UseCase.html) is more substantial than just a few calls on a bunch of generalized services, and actually encapsulates proper business logic in a structurally segregated manner.

 Another great thing about vertical slicing that it aligns well to [SCREAMING ARCHITECTURE](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html), where you look at a solution, and what you see are not meaningless generic tech terms like models, services, dtos, validators... but you see *what the system actually does, what features it has*.
 Which arguably makes it easier to comprehend and work with a system.